Clifton893/Google-IT-Support-Professional-Cert-Notes/Course-1/c1-week-3.md

   1. Shell
   2. Graphical user interface (GUI)

-- **Shell** A program that interprets text commands and sends them to the OS to execute.
+- **Shell:** A program that interprets text commands and sends them to the OS to execute.

 - A **GUI** is a visual way to interact with a computer, and implements much abstraction.